Two difficult measures of piano music with two clefs, a complex key signature, and many accidental signs

 standard musical staff illustrating the treble, bass, alto, and tenor clefs with notes at the same position on the staff changing pitch for each clef (E, G, F, D)

-In traditional notation, clef symbols change which notes appear on which lines and spaces of the staff.
-Staves that look the same may represent different sets of notes, depending on the clef.
-Alternative notation systems typically use an octave or register symbol that simply indicates a staff's pitch range.
+In traditional notation, staves that look the same may represent different sets of notes, depending on the clef symbol.
+On a typical chromatic staff the lines and spaces always represents the same notes, and an octave or register symbol simply indicates the staff’s pitch range.

 Octaves